mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 You draw energy from the music that churns through your veins.
 When you expend a use of either your Action Surge or Second Wind, in addition to the feature's normal effects, you regain all expended Rhythmancy Points from your Rhythmancy Warrior feature.

-Once you use this feature, you can't use it again until you finish a Long Rest.

 #### Level 15: Shared Song

 When you cast a Rhythmancy spell targeting yourself, you can also affect one willing ally with the spell if the ally is within 10 feet of you.
 Additionally, you can cast a Rhythmancy Duet spell even if you do not have the spell prepared, as long as the other participant in the Duet has the spell prepared.

 #### Level 18: Pitch Perfect

 Through intensive rehearsal, you have perfected your favorite compositions and can readily perform them with no preparation.
 Choose one of the level 1 Rhythmancy spells you have prepared that has a casting time of an action.
 You can cast this spell at its lowest level without expending Rhythmancy Points.
-To cast this spell at a higher level, you must expend Rhythmancy Points.
+To cast this spell at a higher level, you must expend Rhythmancy Points as normal.

 Additionally, when you take the Attack action on your turn, you can replace one of the attacks with a casting of the spell you chose for this feature.